steadybit/extension-kong/README.md

 The extension supports all environment variables provided by [steadybit/extension-kit](https://github.com/steadybit/extension-kit#environment-variables).

-When installed as linux package this configuration is done in the file `/etc/steadybit/extension-kong`.
+When installed as linux package this configuration is in`/etc/steadybit/extension-kong`.

 ## Installation